Rapib/reading-notes/README.md

 ## Introduction:
 Hi, I am Thomas and I am new to web development. 😃

+As I am working through the course, this page will be updated frequently.

 Link to my portfolio: [My portfolio](https://github.com/Rapib)